datduong/Classify-WS-22q-Img/README.md

-## Classifying face images as WS, 22q11DS, other conditions, unaffected.
+## Classify face images as WS, 22q11DS, other conditions, and unaffected.

 **Paper coming soon ...**